BetonQuest/BetonQuest/docs/Participate/Overview.md

 ---
-icon: material/handshake
+icon: octicons/info-16
+hide:
+  - footer
 ---
-There are two options to support projects like this one:
+You have a few options to support projects like this one:

 ## Donate Time :material-clock-time-four: